Well-posedness of dispersion managed nonlinear Schr\"odinger equations: Global existence

 \section{Global existence}

 In this section, we finish the proof of global well--posedness of the dispersion managed NLS \eqref{eq:main}.
-In fact, we only have to show global existence, since then the local well-posedness result applies to all times for which the solution exists for vanishing average dispersion the mass conservation and local well--posedness immediately imply global existence and well-posedness.
-Using the conservations of mass and energy which were shown in section \ref{sec: energy conservation}, we show that the local solution extends globally in $t$.
+We only have to show that solutions exist globally, since the local existence and uniqueness results tother with the continuous dependence on the data proved in Section \ref{sec: local well--posedness} apply to all times for which the solution exists.
+For $\dav=0$, assume that $h$ satisfies assumption \ref{ass: dav zero} and $\psi\in L^{1} (\R)\cap L^{\f{4}{4-p}} (\R) $, then it follows from the mass conservation that local solutions for \eqref{eq: Duhamel u} obtained in Proposition \ref{prop:local existence in L^2} are bounded in $L^2(\R)$.
+Hence the blow--up alternative from Corollary \ref{cor:maximal existence in L^2} shows that the solution is global in $t$.
+This finishes the proof of Theorem \ref{thm:well-posedness in L^2}.